All Products

 Object

-A set of attribute values of the component that triggered the event
+A collection of property values from the component that triggered the event

-• CustomEvent: List of custom event object properties (inherited from BaseEvent).
+• CustomEvent: A list of custom event object properties.
+This object inherits from BaseEvent.

 Type